Non-perturbative heavy quark diffusion coefficients in arbitrarily magnetized quark-gluon plasma: Summary and Conclusion

 In this work, we have evaluated the momentum and spatial diffusion coefficients of static charm quark in a non-perturbative thermal QCD medium in the presence of a background magnetic field of arbitrary strength.
 To that end, we first calculate the HQ in-medium potential ($V$) from the non-perturbative ansatz of the gauge boson propagator.
 Thereafter, the potential is used as a proxy for the gauge boson propagator in the evaluation of the HQ self-energy ($\Sigma$).
 From the self-energy, we then calculate the HQ longitudinal and transverse momentum diffusion coefficients, and thereafter, the spatial diffusion coefficients.

 We find that in the presence of an arbitrary magnetic field, the momentum diffusion of even static heavy quarks can be anisotropic, with the magnetic field direction defining the direction of anisotropy.
 The root of this anisotropy lies in the delta function $\delta(q_z)$ in the imaginary part of the form factor $d_1$ in the one loop gluon self-energy, effectively prohibiting longitudinal momentum diffusion from a part of the spectral function, while on the other hand, the entire spectral function contributes to the transverse momentum diffusion.
 Consequently, the anisotropy shows up in the spatial diffusion coefficient ($D_s$) as well, which leads us to define $D_s^L$ and $D_s^T$ for longitudinal and transverse spatial diffusion coefficients.
 However, we find the ratio of the string to Yukawa contribution of $\kappa$ to be isotropic, as can be seen from the inset Fig.~\eqref{ratio}.
 The scaled spatial diffusion coefficients $2\pi TD_s^L$ and $2\pi TD_s^T$ show broad qualitative agreement with available lattice QCD results, noting that the lattice results are obtained at zero magnetic field.
+Lastly, although the anisotropy structure of the coefficients is rather interesting, the absolute magnitudes of the coefficients depend very mildly on the magnetic field strength in the weak magnetic field regime.
 These results provide a more consistent input for the Langevin-based calculations of heavy quark directed flow $v_1$ at RHIC and LHC energies, where the interplay between the magnetic field and the non-perturbative medium effects is expected to play an important role.